die-bauerei/smart-meter-to-openhab/README.md

 # smart-meter-to-openhab
-Pushing data of ISKRA MT175 smart meter to openhab
+Pushing data of ISKRA MT175 smart meter to openhab.
+For a connection to the Smart meter you need a USB infrared adapter.
+There are several adapters on the market (e.g. https://weidmann-elektronik.de/Produkt_IR-Kopf.html) that just need to be pluged in.
+They are usually detected as a casual serial port (/dev/ttyUSB0)

 ## Installation ##
-The python package can be downloaded from the github releases (e.g. *smart_meter_to_openhab-0.1.1.tar.gz*) It as advisable to use the same python version as specfied in the pyproject.toml.
+The python package can be downloaded from the github releases (e.g. *smart_meter_to_openhab-0.1.2.tar.gz*) It as advisable to use the same python version as specfied in the pyproject.toml.
 Follow the process in *install-poetry.sh*